MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/search-for-phone-numbers-for-users.md

 4. Select a number type from the **Number type** drop-down list.

-5. In the **Location** box, type the partial name of a location, and then select the location from the list.
+5. In the **Location** box, type the name of the city where the user is located, and then select the location from the list.
 Click **Add a location** if the location you want doesn't appear on the list.

 6. Select the area code for the location.